McNepp/QApplicationContext/README.md

     context -> registerService<RestPropFetcher>("hamburgWeather", resolve<QString>("${baseUrl}?stationIds=${hamburgStationId}"), resolve<int>("${connectionTimeout}"), inject<QNetworkAccessManager>());

+### Specifying default values

+Sometimes, you may want to provide a constructor-argument that can be externally configured, but you are unsure whether the configuration will always be present at runtime.

+You can provide a default-value, separated from the placeholder by a colon: `"${connectionTimeout:5000}"`.

 ## Configuring services with Q_PROPERTY

 We have seen how we can inject configuration-values into Service-constructors.
 Another way of configuring Services is to use Q_PROPERTY declarations.